Commission on Accrediting of the Association of Theological Schools (ATS)

-The Association of Theological Schools is an organization that offers educational accreditation to member schools and colleges who provide education in theology to the students.
-This organization basically gives accreditation to colleges who provide post-baccalaureate professional and academic degree programs.
+The Association of Theological Schools is an organization that offers educational accreditation to member schools and colleges that provide programs in theology to the students.
+This organization gives certification to colleges and universities which offer post-baccalaureate professional and academic degree programs.

 Being an organization that has accredited 270 schools, the ATS strives to enhance the quality of Theology programs irrespective of the different Christian denominations.
 By accreditation, ATS does not only mean to create competent professionals but also dedicated missionaries.

 1.Which are the agencies that have recognized the ATS?

 ATS has been recognized by the US Department of Education and the Council for Higher Education Accreditation.

 2.Are Bible Colleges accredited by the Commission on Accreditation?

 The commission does not accredit Bible Colleges.

 3.How to find out if a program is accredited by the ATS?